• Skip to primary navigation

 In the end, make the most of the strawberry season with delicious strawberry desserts: Japanese strawberry shortcake, German Erdbeerboden, Swedish Jordgubbstårta, or Korean fresh cream cake.

-• It is prepared with a light sponge cake using whole eggs, unlike Japanese Swiss cake, which uses chiffon cake and separates egg whites from yolks.
+• It is made with a light sponge cake using whole eggs, unlike Japanese Swiss cake, which uses chiffon cake and separates the egg whites from the yolks.

 • It is a beautiful cake for birthdays or other special occasions.